LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

-My back hurts; nobody can release that without love, for everybody is lost; for every voice inside my head that fucked me up.
+My back hurts; nobody can release that without any love, for everybody is lost; for every voice inside my head that fucked me up.

 &nbsp;